-My name is Angelina Gauthier, and I am an educator and elementary school principal with over 20 years of experience teaching, leading, and coaching children and youth.
+My name is Angelina Gauthier, and I am an elementary school resource teacher and former elementary school principal with over 20 years of experience teaching, leading, and coaching children and youth.

 I have been writing since I was three, when I would narrate and my Dad would type my stories on his state of the art Royal portable typewriter.
 My mom further developed my love of words by reading stories and singing songs.